iron-hope-shop/genesis/README.md

 - Make real-time adjustments
 - Review and approve generated components

-For a complete GitHub setup, use:
+For a complete GitHub setup with the legacy method, use:
 ```bash
 ./launcher.sh -g -u your_username -r repo_name -x
 ```